The Institute of Race and Ethnic Studies

-The Ethnic Studies Institute oversees the minor in Ethnic Studies.
-The Ethnic Studies Institute organizes cultural programming on diversity that includes seminars, speakers, and grant applications.
+The Institute of Race and Ethnic Studies oversees the minor in Ethnic Studies.
+The Institute organizes cultural programming on diversity that includes seminars, speakers, and grant applications.

-The Ethnic Studies minor at West Chester University is interdisciplinary in nature, including six areas of concentration.
-Students select one of these (see below) and take courses in such disciplines as anthropology, education, English, history, philosophy, political science, public administration, religious studies, social work, and sociology.
+The Ethnic Studies minor at West Chester University is interdisciplinary in nature, including six focus areas.
+Students select one of these areas (see below) and take courses in such disciplines as anthropology, education, English, history, philosophy, political science, public administration, social work, and sociology.